saltstack/salt/doc/ref/modules/index.rst

 =====================

 Salt modules are amazingly simple to write, just write a regular Python module or a regular Cython module and place it in the ``salt/modules`` directory.
+You can also place them in a directory called ``_modules/`` in your state directory.

 Since Salt modules are just Python/Cython modules there are no restraints as to what you can put inside of a salt module, and if a Salt module has errors and